jloramas/bitnami-docker-java-play/README.md

 # Eclipse Che Developer Workspace
-Click to get an Eclipse Che on-demand workspace with a sample project ready to start developing.
+You can use this Development environment to create an Eclipse Che on-demand workspace with a sample project ready to start developing.
+Click the link below to automatically create and launch a Swift environment workspace on Codenvy:

 [![Contribute](http://beta.codenvy.com/factory/resources/codenvy-contribute.svg)](https://beta.codenvy.com/f/?url=https%3A%2F%2Fgithub.com%2Fjuan131%2Fbitnami-docker-swift%2Ftree%2Fche)

+You can find more information about Eclipse Che workspaces at the [Eclipse Che Official Documentation](https://eclipse-che.readme.io/docs/introduction)

+If you are note interested on Eclipse Che on-demand workspaces, you can skip this step and follow the documentation below.

 # Swift Application Development using Bitnami Docker Images